colin-olito/SA-Hermaphrodites-wDemography/README.md

 4. Check that the following R package dependencies are correctly installed using `install.packages()`:
 	- `Rcompadre`
 		- **NOTE:** At the time of acceptance one of the sub-dependencies (`popdemo`) only works with `R` v. >= 4.1.0.
 See [https://github.com/jonesor/Rcompadre](https://github.com/jonesor/Rcompadre) for more installation details.
+		- The database can also be downloaded from [https://www.compadre-db.org/Data/CompadreDownload](https://www.compadre-db.org/Data/CompadreDownload).
+Save it to `./data/` in your local repository, and then run the line `compadre <- cdb_fetch("./data/COMPADRE_v.X.XX.X.X.RData.txt")` in `R` (replace `X`'s with the current version number of the database).
 	- `extrafont`
 	- `plyr`
 	- `lattice`